Mastering AI Demand Forecasting for Supply Chain Success

 Now, before we jump guns on the nitty-gritty of demand forecasting, let's shed light on what it means and why it is so relevant in the current disruption-ridden world.

-Demand Forecasting: Unpacking its relevance in a disruption-prone world
+Demand forecasting: Unpacking its relevance in a disruption-prone world

 Demand forecasting is crucial to efficient supply chain management.
 When combined with advanced analytics, demand forecasting can help companies make informed decisions about cash flow, risk assessment, capacity planning, and workforce planning.
 To do this, organizations must examine all the internal and external variables that impact their supply infrastructure, providing them with a comprehensive picture of any patterns and anomalies that could influence their demand forecasts.